sbrych/gobot/README.md

 Simple IRC bot written in Go

 Todo:
-- Read json (yaml/or both - yet to be decided) config files
-- Implement public commands
+- Implement public commands (need to specify which ones)
+- implement authentication
+- implement protection for users from friendlist